mujee7/ITS-Axelar/README.md

 This function deploys a token manager on the specified chain.
 It  encodes parameters, and deploys the token manager contract.
 This will deploy token Manager on the specified blockchain.

-Chnage the <salt> value and <token_address> value with the token address from the previous commands.

 ```bash
 FUNCTION_NAME=deployTokenManager npx hardhat run customInterchainToken.js --network ethereum_sepolia

 ```

-It will retun some data copy all of it and store it somewhere safe for future use. including Transaction Hash, Token ID, token manager address.

 ### 5. `deployRemoteTokenManager`

 Deploys a token manager remotely on another chain.
 It calculates gas fees, encodes parameters, and deploys the token manager contract on the destination chain.

-Chnage the <salt> value and <token_address> value with the token address from the previous commands.

 ```bash
 FUNCTION_NAME=deployRemoteTokenManager  REMOTE_CHAIN="base-sepolia" npx hardhat run customInterchainToken.js --network ethereum_sepolia